The Family International: The Family (1995–2003)

 After Berg's death in October 1994, Karen Zerby (known in the group as Mama Maria, Queen Maria, Maria David, or Maria Fontaine) assumed leadership of the group.

 In February 1995, the group introduced the Love Charter, which defined the rights and responsibilities of Charter Members and Homes.
 The Charter also included the Fundamental Family Rules, a summary of rules and guidelines from past TF publications which were still in effect.

 In the 1994–95 British court case, the Rt.
 Hon.
 Lord Justice Alan Ward ruled that the group, including some of its top leaders, had in the past engaged in abusive sexual practices involving minors and had also used severe corporal punishment and sequestration of minors.
 He found that by 1995 TF had abandoned these practices and concluded that they were a safe environment for children.
 Nevertheless, he did require that the group cease all corporal punishment of children in the United Kingdom and denounce any of Berg's writings that were "responsible for children in TF having been subjected to sexually inappropriate behaviour".

-The Family International (2004–present)
+The Family International (since 2004)

 The Love Charter is The Family's set governing document that entails each member's rights, responsibilities and requirements, while the Missionary Member Statutes and Fellow Member Statutes were written for the governance of TFI's Missionary member and Fellow Member circles, respectively.
 FD Homes were reviewed every six months against a published set of criteria.
 The Love Charter increased the number of single family homes as well as homes that relied on jobs such as self-employment.

-Recent teachings
+Teachings

-TFI's recent teachings are based on beliefs which they term the "new [spiritual] weapons".
+TFI's teachings have become based on beliefs which they term the "new [spiritual] weapons".
 TFI members believe that they are soldiers in the spiritual war of good versus evil for the souls and hearts of men.